 Qi Qiu, Ph.D.
 (Postdoctoral Fellow)

-1. Developing CRISPR/Cas9-based synthetic epigenome editing tools to dissect gene regulatory functions of DNA modifications in mammalian genomes.
+1. Developing CRISPR/dCas9-based novel epigenome editing tools to dissect gene regulatory functions of epigenetic modifications in mammalian genomes.

-2. Developing single-cell epigenomic profiling methods to investigate the role of oxidized methylcytosines in developmental gene regulation and environment/epigenome interactions in vivo.
+2. Developing massively parallel single-cell epigenomic profiling methods to investigate the role of oxidized methylcytosines in developmental gene regulation and environment/epigenome interactions in vivo.

 Hao Wu, Xiaoji Wu, Yi Zhang: Base-resolution profiling of active DNA demethylation using MAB-seq and caMAB-seq.
 Nature Protocol 11(6): 1081-1100, Jun 2016.